PunitDh/MyCDN/README.md

 **Params**

 - `element` - the element to replace
-- `replacer` - the value to replace with
+- `value` - the value to replace with
 - `count` - indicates how many elements to replace, default is `-1` which indicates replace all

 **Usage**